The Cutting Edge

 1. Buck 110 Auto

-The Buck 110 Folding Hunter is one of the most iconic folding knives ever made.
-Its only major downside is its inability to open quickly with one hand.
+The Buck 110 Folding Hunter is hands-down one of the most legendary folding knives of all time.
+The only real drawback?
+It’s not exactly quick to deploy one-handed.

-The handle is Crelicam genuine ebony with brass bolsters and pins.
+The handle features beautiful Crelicam genuine ebony, complete with brass bolsters and pins, maintaining that iconic look and feel.

 2. Kershaw Launch 6